ViktoriaThmrv/mental-health-survey/Project.md

 ### 1. Data preparation and cleaning

 ### Standardizing Gender Values
-This query standardizes the values in the `gender` column of the mental_health_survey table to ensure consistency across the dataset.
-It uses pattern recognition with flexible matching to categorize gender entries into `Male`, `Female`, or `Other`.
+This query aims to simplify the representation of gender across the dataset, thereby simplifying the analysis and interpretation of gender-related insights.
+By standardizing diverse gender entries into coherent categories, it enhances the dataset's coherence and usability, fostering a more structured and insightful analytical process.

 #### Query Explanation
-1. The LOWER(gender) function converts all gender entries to lowercase to ensure case-insensitive matching.
-2. The SIMILAR TO operator matches entries to patterns:
-- Entries that match patterns like 'm' or 'male' are set to 'Male'.
-- Entries that match patterns like 'f', 'female', or 'girl' are set to 'Female'.
-- All other entries are set to 'Other'.
+This query aims to standardize the values in the `gender` column of the `mental_health_survey` table to ensure consistency across the dataset.
+It starts with an update operation, adjusting the gender values based on specific patterns found in the existing data.

+The `CASE` statement evaluates each row's `gender` value and assigns it a standardized category.
+If the `gender` value contains patterns similar to 'm' or 'male', it's categorized as 'Male'.
+Similarly, if the `gender` value resembles 'f', 'female', or 'girl', it's categorized as 'Female'.
+Any other values or patterns not matching these criteria are categorized as 'Other'.

+After updating the `gender` column, the subsequent `SELECT` statement retrieves the updated `gender` values from the `mental_health_survey` table.

+### SQL Query
 ```sql
 UPDATE mental_health_survey
 SET gender =